mitchellgordon95/ParlAI/HW_README.md

 # Train/valid loss graphs
 Train/valid loss graphs are in `parlai_internal/zoo/dailydialog/*.png`

+# Analysis
+A common thread is that many of the responses seem to start with "I'll".
+This might be a result of the training data.
+Overall, it seems that DailyDialogue is perhaps not the most ideal dataset to use for the task, and is perhaps not large enough.
+The train and valid loss graphs for all the models seem fairly reasonable.
+Interestingly, adding pre-trained GlOVE embeddings completely messed up the model, which became totally degenerate.
+This is also reflected in the high level of noise of the train/valid loss graph.

 # Alexa integration
 Copy the models: current models are stored on the COE grid: